-There would also be a large pudding menu too with everything coming with warm custard.
+There would also be a large dessert menu too with everything served with warm custard.
 You would then get a meal for a fiver and be proud of what you got for your money.

 Quite often one of us would be having scampi and chips.
-Those little prawns deep fried and served with fresh lemon and chips was always a favourite for many people.
+Those little deep fried fish bites served with fresh lemon and chips was always a favourite for many people.

-He was about 5 or 6 at the time when we last went there.
-Then we would meet up together and have a delicious pub meal afterwards.
+He was about 5 back then.
+After Kyle had finished playing in the soft play, we would meet up together and have a delicious pub meal.